ibm-cloud-docs/vpc/ppnlb-create.md

     ```
     {: pre}

-   * `vsiID` - Second, get the virtual server instance or application load balancer (ALB) that is in the same VPC as the subnet's:
+   * `vsiId` - Second, get the virtual server instance that is in the same VPC as the subnet's:

     ```bash
     export vsiId=<your_vsi_id>
     ```
     {: pre}

 1. Create a Private Path NLB with a listener, pool, and attached server instances (pool members):